bgoonz/gists-revamp/by-extension/markdown/2021-09-22_Basic-Git-Workflow-4c5a06ac3507.md

 ### commit

-Stores the current contents of the index in a new “commit.”
-This commit contains the changes made and a message created by the user.
+Stores the current contents of the index in a new “commit. " This commit contains the changes made and a message created by the user.

     # commit with a message
     $ git commit -m "Added multiplyNumbers() function to HelloWorld.c"